MkDs17/myLinkedInResume/README.md

 ![alt little gif of using this app](src/public/assets/img/screenshot.png)

 ## What's this ?
-This is a CV introducing me to the LinkedIn way
+This is a resume introducing me to the LinkedIn way

 ## Content
 * Posts